-23.4 Mutual Termination
+25.4 Mutual Termination

-Where all parties are in agreement that an Employee's contract should terminate, arrangements for the mutual termination of employment may be put in place without the need to hold a hearing.
+Where all parties are in agreement that an Employee's contract should terminate, arrangements for the mutual termination of employment may be put in place.
+This may include, at the Employee's request, waiving the right to attend a dismissal hearing.